 Since this is an English language guide intended for all levels, the English translations of Japanese terms will be used as much as possible, since it would be cruel obfuscate the material while we teach it.
-For the sake of consistency, though, it is important that you learn the Japanese words and names.
+For the sake of consistency, though, it is important that you learn the Japanese names.
 Many different styles use these terms, and translations always include some degree of artistic license from the translator.
-This can lead to confusion, since a translation may not correspond with those of other practitioners, authors, and teachers that you may encounter.
-However, some Japanese terms will still be used throughout this guide, since some terminology has no clear or convenient English translation.
+This can lead to confusion, since our translations may not correspond with those of other practitioners, authors, and teachers which you may encounter.
+However, some Japanese terms have no clear or convenient English translation, so those Japanese names will be used throughout this guide.

-The name of individual techniques are listed on their respective pages; the names general concepts are listed below:
+The names of individual techniques are listed on their respective pages; the names general concepts are listed below:

-Please keep the following conventions in mind when reading this site:
+Please note the following conventions when reading this site: